pinkpong111/Vector-Storm-Theory/README.md

 **α as structural residual — epistemic status:**

-Unlike n (directly measurable) and β (inferable from system response), α is not independently observable.
+Unlike n (directly measurable) and β (inferable from system response), α is not independently observable within a single system.
 Full measurement of α would require complete knowledge of all interaction coupling strengths, hidden routing pathways, latent coordination channels, delayed feedback loops, and environment-mediated interactions — an impossible observability problem in large-scale multi-agent systems.

 α therefore functions as the S-equation's **structural residual** — the instability component that remains after accounting for scale (n²) and governance response (C(t)^β):